Botanical Name: Theobroma cacao

 Meridians: Heart, Liver, Kidney

-Key TCM Actions: Tonifies the Heart/Warms Kidney Yang, Clears Cold/Warms the Chest/Moves Blood.
+Key Actions: Tonifies the Heart, Tonifies Qi, Warms Kidney Yang, Clears Cold, Warms the Chest, Moves Blood, Tonic

-Medicinal Uses: Lowers blood pressure, weakness after long illness, anti-aging, fevers due to colds, cold chest, poor appetite.
+Medicinal Uses: Lowers blood pressure, weakness after long illness, anti-aging, fevers due to colds, cold chest, poor appetite, anxiety, depression, heavy feelings in the chest, lethargy, low energy.

 Parts Most Frequently Used: Seeds (AKA Beans), Nibs, Pulp